 The Muhlenberg Art Department was founded in 1953 by internationally famous sculptor George Rickey.
-Since then, we have grown into the interdisciplinary, interactive and international department we are today.
-We strive to provide a focused, rigorous curriculum in the visual arts for majors and minors, set within the broad-based liberal arts programming which is the hallmark of a Muhlenberg education.
-Many graduates have been accepted to MFA and PhD programs across the country and abroad and go on to pursue diverse fields such as art education, publication editing and design, medical illustration, medicine and law.
+Since then we have grown into the interdisciplinary, interactive, and international department we are today.
+We strive to provide a focused, rigorous curriculum in visual arts, set within the broad-based liberal arts programming which is the hallmark of a Muhlenberg education.
+Our students may major or minor in studio art or art history.
+Students may also now double major/minor in both areas.
+Many graduates have been accepted to MFA and PhD programs across the country and abroad and go on to pursue diverse fields such as art education, publication editing and design, medical illustration, medicine, and law.

 Students have access to dozens of exhibits, lectures, workshops, courses and internships at the nearby Allentown Art Museum and local colleges.
 Additionally, the world-class museums and galleries of New York and Philadelphia are within one to two hours, and students often plan their own visits as well as take advantage of the Art Department’s bus trip every semester.

 In addition to regional excursions, Muhlenberg students of all academic disciplines engage in study abroad experiences around the world.
 Please visit our Office of Global Education for a complete listing of Muhlenberg-approved offerings available to all students.
 The Art Department has also recently initiated exciting international fieldwork opportunities called MILAs in both Costa Rica and China.
 During the semester, classes of approximately fifteen students are team-taught by a collaboration of professors from the Biology, Sociology and Art Departments.
 These students are encouraged to approach the given country through multiple lenses as they develop personal research projects to be carried out in an intensive three-week abroad experience at the end of the course.
 More information about international experiences for students interested in the arts can be found under Special Offerings & Opportunities.